Microalbumin, Spot Urine (MICSU)

 Price: 15 د.ا

-The Microalbumin, Spot Urine (MICSU) test is a diagnostic tool used to measure the level of albumin in a small urine sample.
-Albumin is a type of protein that is normally present in the blood.
-Its presence in urine can be an indicator of kidney health, as the kidneys usually prevent significant amounts of protein from entering the urine.
-The MICSU test is particularly useful for detecting early signs of kidney damage, especially in individuals with conditions like diabetes and hypertension.
+The Microalbumin, Spot Urine test measures the concentration of albumin in a single urine sample.
+Albumin is a type of protein normally present in the blood, and its presence in urine can indicate kidney health.
+This test is particularly useful for detecting early signs of kidney damage, especially in individuals with conditions like diabetes and hypertension.

 Normal Range